KevinEverywhere/simple-init-react-preact/ReadMe.md

 ## summary

 This truly is meant as nothing more than a way to quickly see the state of react and preact development the first day of autumn, 2017.
-This should save some time for those wanting to have a quick side-by-side view of how the two look under the hood.
+This should save some time for those wanting to have a quick view of how the two look under the hood.